There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training

 \textbf{Consistency Model.} To the best of our knowledge, we are the first to successfully train consistency model without relying on pre-trained VAEs or diffusion models.
-As shown in Table~\ref{tab:imagenet256_onestep}, EPG reaches 8.82 FID with one step generation, substantially outperforming iCT-XL/2, our latent-space counterpart.
-Besides, EPG outperforms Shortcut-XL/2 in one-step generation, while leaving a small performance gap to its 4-step generation result.
-Noticeably, IMM marginally surpasses EPG by 0.77 FID but requires 11$\times$ more training compute, highlighting practical advantages of our method.
+As shown in Table~\ref{tab:imagenet256_onestep}, EPG-L/16 reaches 8.82 FID with one step generation, substantially outperforming iCT-XL/2, its latent-space counterpart.
+Besides, EPG-L/16 outperforms Shortcut-XL/2 in one-step generation, while leaving a small performance gap to its 4-step generation result.
+Noticeably, IMM marginally surpasses our model by 0.77 FID but requires 11$\times$ more training compute, highlighting practical advantages of our method.
 We display the FID convergence of EPG-L/16 in Figure~\ref{fig:train_progress}.